multani/gcp-changelog/content/google-kubernetes-engine/index.md

 ### Feature

-The C4 machine series now has General Availability machine types that support Local SSD storage options.
-These machine types are available in all GKE versions for Standard mode, and in GKE version 1.33.1-gke.1545000 and later for Autopilot mode.
-For more information about these machine types, see the "C4 standard with Local SSD" and "C4 highmem with Local SSD" tabs in [C4 machine types](https://cloud.google.com/compute/docs/general-purpose-machines#c4_machine_types).

-### Feature

 You can now [customize a node system configuration](https://cloud.google.com/kubernetes-engine/docs/how-to/node-system-config#kubelet-options) with the following new Kubelet, Sysctl, and Linux config options:

 * kubeletConfig flags: